cosmicjs/vue-blog-netlify-template/README.md

 ### 5. Redeploy

 At last, go to Netlify `Deploys` page and Trigger Deploy.
-Congratulation, your application is deployed and connected to Cosmic JS bucket.
+Congratulation, your application is deployed and connected to Cosmic JS Bucket.

 ![Add Environment Variables](src/assets/redeploy.png)